wgx-precy/escrow/docs/api-overview.md

 **Step 2:** Use RSA Verify to compare signatures

-Compare the LLPay-Signature received with the `payload` calculated in Step 1 using the Lian Lian Global Public Key using the following algorithm:
+Compare the LLPay-Signature received with the `payload` calculated in Step 1 using the Lianlian Pay Public Key using the following algorithm:

 ```
 RSA.verify( LLPAY-Signature,
             '19879234&{" currency":"USD"}',
-            Lian Lian Global Public Key )
+            Lianlian Pay Public Key )
 ```